JuliaPackaging/BinaryBuilder.jl/docs/src/FAQ.md

 ```
 you'll run the build script only for the `aarch64-linux-musl` and `arm-linux-musleabihf` targets.

+If you decide to use this workflow, however, you will need to manually open pull requests for [Yggdrasil](https://github.com/JuliaPackaging/Yggdrasil/).

 ### Can I open a shell in a particular build environment for doing some quick tests?

 Yes!
 You can use `BinaryBuilder.runshell(platform)` to quickly start a shell in the current directory, without having to set up a working `build_tarballs.jl` script.
 For example,